 Consider using Microsoft Distributed File System (DFS) to help improve the security and availability of your distribution points.
 For more information about DFS, see DFS Namespaces and DFS Replication Overview.
 We recommend that you understand the DFS features before you configure your distribution point servers.

-- Create a network share that all CRM for Outlook users will have access to.
+- Create a network share that all Dynamics CRM for Outlook users will have access to.
 This share will be the distribution location for the GPO.

-Create the Group Policy object (GPO) and target the application to Microsoft Dynamics CRM users.
+Create the Group Policy Object (GPO) and target the application to Microsoft Dynamics CRM users.
 To do this, follow these steps: